grafana/scribe/README.md

 - Use tools like delve to debug your pipelines.
 - Use Go features to make complex pipelines easier to develop and maintain.

+## Why not only use Dagger?

+Scribe internally uses Dagger to accomplish consistency.
+The promise of running the same thing locally that's ran in a CI service could not happen without it.

+Scribe adds a few features on top of Dagger, like:
+* Executing an anonymous function instead of a command.
+* Generating a CI configuration from your pipeline code.

 ## Running Locally / testing

 **Note**: For examples, please see the [demo](demo/) folder.